DanielHoffmann/jquery-svg-pan-zoom/README.md

         drag: boolean (true), // enables drag and drop to move the SVG events
         dragCursor: string "move" // cursor to use while dragging the SVG },
-    animationTime: number (300) // time in milliseconds to use as default for animations.
+    animationTime: number (300), // time in milliseconds to use as default for animations.
 Set 0 to remove the animation
-    zoomFactor: 0.25 // how much to zoom-in or zoom-out
+    zoomFactor: number (0.25), // how much to zoom-in or zoom-out
-    maxZoom: 3 //maximum zoom in, must be a number bigger than 1
+    maxZoom: number (3), //maximum zoom in, must be a number bigger than 1
-    panFactor: 100 // how much to move the viewBox when calling .panDirection() methods
+    panFactor: (number (100), // how much to move the viewBox when calling .panDirection() methods
     initialViewBox: { // the initial viewBox, if null or undefined will try to use the viewBox set in the svg tag.
 Also accepts string in the format "X Y Width Height"
         x: number (0) // the top-left corner X coordinate
         y: number (0) // the top-left corner Y coordinate